 In the Diocese of Bristol, we have, with Church Commissioners investment, launched three Mission Area’s, informal groupings of parishes where one church serves to support the mission of the wider area.
 With the support of our bishops and further Church Commissioners investment the Diocese will also be re-opening St Nicholas Church in Bristol which has been closed for 65 years.
 This exciting project will open in September 2018 and be led by Revd Toby Flint who comes to the church having been senior pastor at Holy Trinity Brompton Church in London.

-However, I do not want to write about Bristol.
-Our bishops were very keen that HTB should also come to Swindon and plant a new church here.
+However, I do not want to write about the city of Bristol.
+Our bishops have also been working to see how a resourcing type of church could also be a blessing to Swindon.